anastasb/MRI-Motion-Artifact-Quantification/README.md

-# MRI-Motion-Artifact-Quantification
+# Adversarial Bayesian Optimization for Quantifying Motion Artifact within MRI

+The paper ("Adversarial Bayesian Optimization for Quantifying Motion Artifact within MRI", Anastasia Butskova, Rain Juhl, Dzenan Zukic, Aashish Chaudhary, Kilian M. Pohl, Qingyu Zhao) has been accepted to the PRIME-MICCAI 2021 workshop.

-The project aims at quantifying motion artifact in the 3D T1 MRI images.
+The paper aims at quantifying motion artifact in the 3D T1 MRI images.

 Step 1: We use motion simulation package specified below to imply the motion parameters of the images labeled as bad, by comparing them to the simulated images with